The UK government should make any further economic and military support to Egypt conditional on the return to democracy.

 The UK government should make any further economic and military support to Egypt conditional on the return to genuine democracy and to the respect of human rights and human lives.
 We should apply economic and diplomatic pressure on the military government for the release of thousands of prisoners of conscience and political prisoners, starting with democratically elected President Mohamed Morsy.

 We should also support an international inquiry into the massacres of civilians.
 This approach toward the crisis in Egypt will not only enshrine credibility of a principled foreign policy, it will ultimately serve our long-term strategic and security interests.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.